raosudha89/GYAFC-corpus/README.md

 The GYAFC corpus was created using the Yahoo Answers corpus: <a href="https://webscope.sandbox.yahoo.com/catalog.php?datatype=l"> L6 - Yahoo!
 Answers Comprehensive Questions and Answers version 1.0 </a>.
 This Yahoo Answers corpus can be requested free of charge for research purposes. <br/>
 Access to our GYAFC dataset will require users to first gain access to this Yahoo Answers corpus.

-Once you have gained access to the L6 corpus, please forward the acknowledgment to Joel Tetreault (joel.tetreault@grammarly.com) and we will give you access to our GYAFC corpus. <br/>
+Once you have gained access to the L6 corpus, please forward the acknowledgment to Joel Tetreault (joel.tetreault@grammarly.com), along with your affiliation and a short description of how you will be using the data, and we will provide access to our GYAFC corpus. <br/>
 Please let us know if you have any questions.